zackarydevove/transcendence/README.md

-The project is on going
+The project is on going, coming soon

 # To start the project